xavierfoucrier/instacam/README.md

 ## Contribute
-If you want to report a bug or if you just want to request for a new feature / improvement, you can simply use the **Github tracker**: please describe as much as possible the issue you encountered.
+If you want to report a bug or if you just want to request for a new feature/improvement, please **read the project [contributors guidelines](https://github.com/xavierfoucrier/instacam/blob/master/CONTRIBUTING.md) before**.
+Thanks for taking time to contribute to Instacam.

 ## License